holgi/3D-models/readme.md

 Available models
 ----------------

+### BHF Aldi lamp holder

+A small holder for some led lamps with motion detector sold by Aldi.
+This holder allows to securely screw the lamps to a wall and secure them with a zip tie.

+### Eufy H30 brush holder

+A holder for the cleaning brush included in the Eufy H30 vacuum cleaner.

 ### jst-adapter

 A small adapter for a jst socket for a better fit in a [IKEA][ikea] Tradfri